GwendalLaurent/pmod_uwb/README.md

 ### ieee802154.erl

-* <u>Role</u>: Entry point for the API of the IEEE 802.15.4 stack
-* <u>Responsabilities</u>: Keep the state of all the child modules in memory

-Interaction with the IEEE 802.15.4 stack has to be done through this module.

-### gen_mac_layer.erl

-This is a custom behaviour module.

 * <u>Role</u>:
+    * Entry point for the API of the IEEE 802.15.4 stack
     * Encoding and decoding of the MAC frames (using the module `mac_frames.erl`)
     * Managing the *PIB* of the mac sublayer
     * Implementing the *MLME* and *MPDU* primitives

-Modules implementing the behaviour:
-* `mac_layer.erl`: The module that has to be used in normal working conditions
-* `mock_mac.erl`: Mock module used to test the API of the IEEE 802.15.4 stack
+* <u>Responsabilities</u>: Keep the state of all the child modules in memory

+Interaction with the IEEE 802.15.4 stack has to be done through this module.

 ### gen_duty_cycle